Auto Loan Glossary

 A situation that occurs when the value of your vehicle is lower than the outstanding balance of the loan secured by the vehicle.

-A seventeen-character code that uniquely identifies each vehicle manufactured in the world.
-A vehicle's VIN can usually be found mounted on the dashboard of the driver's side, visible through the windshield, or stamped on the vehicle's firewall.
+A 17-character code that uniquely identifies each vehicle manufactured in the world.
+A vehicle's VIN can usually be found mounted on the dashboard of the driver's side, visible through the windshield, or inside the doorjamb of the driver's door.

 A guarantee from the dealer or manufacturer that a car will perform as claimed.